When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 The stuff sack is attached to one end of the hammock, so you just pull it out and string it across to the other tree.
 Most other gathered-end hammocks have a stuff sack that’s attached at the middle of the hammock on one of the edges, so it doubles as a pocket when it’s hung.
 It can be handy to put small items in, like keys, phone, or a Nalgene.
 You won’t have that with the Sea to Summit, but I don’t consider that a deal breaker by any means.

-Th Pro Hammock is the lightest double hammock out there, before you start getting into ultra lightweight options, which Sea to Summit also competes in.
+Th Pro Hammock is one of the lightest double hammock out there, before you start getting into ultra lightweight options.
 That’s due to the material, which is still a durable, ripstop fabric and will stand up to use and withstand tearing just as well.

 Whether this hammock will be your sleep system for overnight camping trips or just an added item for achieving ultimate relaxation, the size and weight makes it a no-brainer to bring along on backpacking trips and day hikes.